Wilbur Shaw: Other work and legacy

+Shaw was the automotive test evaluator for Popular Science magazine.
 As the automotive test evaluator, Shaw's articles were superior to those of his contemporaries in that they gave consistently accurate reports without relying on Popular Sciences lead in the marketplace over competitors such as Mechanix Illustrated.

 Shaw's highly regarded autobiography, "Gentlemen, Start your Engines," was published in 1955, and covers events through 1953.